duplocloud/actions/k8s-job/README.md

 # Kubernetes Job Runner

+> ⚠️ **DEPRECATED**: This action is deprecated and will be removed in a future release.
+Please use [duplocloud/actions/run-job](../run-job) instead, which offers improved integration with DuploCloud through the `duploctl` CLI.

 An action to run an arbitrary Kubernetes job and watch it until it completes or fails.
 This action reports back the final status as well as the logs from the job.
 It also provides an optional delay before the job is cleaned up, useful for debugging.

 ## Inputs